VisDrone/VisDrone2018-MOT-toolkit/README.md

 	    * use "isSeqDisplay" to show the groundtruth and detections

-	    * select the evaluated task, i.e, Task4a without detection results, Task4b with detection results
+	    * select the evaluated task, i.e, Task 4A without detection results, Task 4B with detection results

-  * evaluateTrackA.m is the main function to evaluate your tracker using the measures in Task4a without detection results.
+  * evaluateTrackA.m is the main function to evaluate your tracker using the measures in Task 4A without detection results.

-  * evaluateTrackB.m is the main function to evaluate your tracker using the measures in Task4b with the Faster RCNN detection results.
+  * evaluateTrackB.m is the main function to evaluate your tracker using the measures in Task 4B with the Faster RCNN detection results.

 MOT Submission Format